programacion-sobrecarga-funciones

 return x + y + z

 In this example, we have two versions of the Add function.
-The first version takes two int parameters and returns their sum.
-The second version takes three int parameters and returns the sum of all three.
+The first version receives two int parameters and returns their sum.
+The second version receives three int parameters and returns the sum of all three.

-Although function overloading can be very useful in certain situations, it is important to keep in mind some best practices when using it:
+Although function overloading can be very useful in certain situations, it’s important to keep some best practices in mind when using it:

-• Overloaded functions must be related to each other.
-It is not advisable to abuse function overloading and create functions with the same name but with very different functionalities.
+• Overloaded functions should be related to each other.
+It’s not advisable to overuse function overloading and create functions with the same name but very different functionalities.

-• Function overloading only allows distinguishing between different versions of the function by the received parameters, not by the return function.
+• Function overloading only allows distinguishing between different versions of the function by the parameters received, not by the return type.

-• If too many parameters are needed for a function, it is better to use a structure as a parameter instead of overloading the function with too many parameters.
-In general, it is recommended not to overload a function with more than 3 or 4 parameters.
+• If a function needs too many parameters, it’s better to use a structure as a parameter instead of overloading the function with too many parameters.
+In general, it’s recommended not to overload a function with more than 3 or 4 parameters.